 The University established a new Academic Integrity Code effective August 23, 2021.
 This Code, which applies to undergraduate, graduate, and professional students as well as all academic activities, defines academic misconduct and outlines procedures for breaches of the code.
 Policies are established for resolution of charges of academic misconduct, and these processes are managed by the Academic Integrity Coordinator (AIC).
-In the School of Health Profession, the AIC is the Senior Associate Dean for Academic and Faculty Affairs, the office is located in SHPB 660.
-The full text of the Academic Integrity Code is available at: https://www.uab.edu/one-stop/policies/academic-integrity-code.
+In the School of Health Profession, the AIC is the Associate Dean for Academic and Faculty Affairs, the office is located in SHPB 660.
+The full text of the Academic Integrity Code is available at: Academic Integrity Code.